 In the European Union, there is vastly more onshore wind and solar PV being added to the installed base of capacity than any other types of generation.
-Data for 2014's new installed capacity is illustrated in the chart below.
 Of a total of 27GW of new capacity installations in 2014, onshore wind represented approximately 10.3GW (or 38.2%) while solar PV represented 8.0GW (29.7%).
 Offshore wind contributed 5.5% and all other renewables less than 6% of new power capacity.
 New gas and coal facilities represented the bulk of the remainder with a combined 21%.